Skip to content

 Report

-To grasp DPMMs it's important to understand two key concepts:
+To understand DPMMs it's important to understand two key concepts:

 1. Beta Distribution

-The Beta distribution models probabilities for two possible outcomes (success or failure).
+The Beta distribution models probabilities for two possible outcomes such as success or failure.
 It is defined by two parameters α and β that shape the distribution.
 The probability density function (PDF) is given by:

 f(x,\alpha,\beta) = \frac{x^{\alpha-1}(1-x)^{\beta-1}}{\Beta(\alpha\beta)}